canonical/ubuntu-packaging-guide/libraries.rst

 ----------------

 The -dev package also ships ``usr/lib/libnova.a``.
 This is a static library, an alternative to the shared library.
-Any programme compiled against the static library will include the code directory into itself.
+Any program compiled against the static library will include the code directory into itself.
 This gets round worrying about binary compatibility of the library.
-However it also means that any bugs, including security issues, will not be updated along with the libary until the programme is recompiled.
-For this reason programmes using static libraries are discouraged.
+However it also means that any bugs, including security issues, will not be updated along with the libary until the program is recompiled.
+For this reason programs using static libraries are discouraged.